polohb/argos-scripts/README.md

 * Show Artist and Song name in the system tray.
 * Control playback via menu options upon clicking the tray icon.

+## kubectl-ctx.10s.sh

+Display current kubectl context in bar.

+Also provide a menu to switch context.

+Required : `kubectl` command need to be installed